 This is a combination of The Professional Actor and The Working Actor.
 Apply for both programs at the same time and receive an additional discount on your tuition.

-Tuition: $18,900 if you are accepted into both The Professional Actor and The Working Actor at the same time
+Tuition: $18,900 if you are accepted into both The Professional Actor and The Working Actor at the same time and pay for the program in advance.

 * This includes $2,000 in Purpose Scholarships